Hurricane Paul seen buffeting western Mexico late Tuesday

-MEXICO CITY Hurricane Paul, about 310 miles southwest of Mexico's Baja peninsula, has weakened to a Category 2 hurricane and was expected to make landfall in a sparsely populated area late on Tuesday, the U.S. National Hurricane Center said.
+MEXICO CITY Hurricane Paul, currently about 415 miles southwest of Mexico's Baja peninsula, is expected to weaken before making landfall in a sparsely populated area late on Tuesday, the U.S. National Hurricane Center said on Monday.

-Paul carried maximum wind speeds of around 110 miles per hour (175 km per hour) and was moving north-northeast at 17 miles per hour (28 km per hour), the center said on Monday.
+The Category 3 hurricane on the Saffir-Simpson intensity scale has current wind speeds of around 120 miles per hour (195 km per hour) and is moving north-northeast at 13 miles per hour (20 km per hour), the center said.

 The Mexican government has issued a hurricane warning from Santa Fe northward to Punta Abreojos on the country's western Baja peninsula, the center added.
 However the storm is not expected to encroach on the popular tourist haven of Los Cabos.